AYYYang/R-Data-Manipulation/README.md

 * utils:
   * functions that I wrote to make the scripts to more clean.
 Used bioMart to get Ensembl gene symbols.

+## Please ask me questions and let me know how I can improve and grow faster :)